 Using several cameras expands the space in which eyetracking can be used.
 In a situation where a person is in a fixed position, such as in front of a screen or in a car, one camera is usually sufficient.
 In a larger environment, such as a simulator, often several cameras are needed in order to cover a larger area.

 Several cameras and larger systems increase the complexity and thereby the requirements of the algorithms and software in the system.
 Smart Eye has extensive experience with advanced systems and provides robust systems that can handle the most complex environments.

 For more than ten years Smart Eye has provided advanced eyetracking systems to demanding industrial customers in the automotive industry and other sectors and, in the company's assessment, holds a world-leading position within advanced multi-camera systems.

 Smart Eye invests continuously in the further development of its eyetracking technology.
-Considerable resources are also invested in product development within, first of all, the Applied Solutions business area, but also within Research Instruments.
+Considerable resources are also invested in product development within, first of all, the Automotive Solutions business area, but also within Research Instruments.
 Overall, 30 employees are engaged in research and development.

 Smart Eye's technology is protected by several patents and the company has an active patent strategy to file patents for new innovations.
 Today, the company holds two eyetracking patents.
 Smart Eye filed eyetracking patent applications at an early stage and therefore holds a number of important patents in this area.

 There are several consumer applications for which eyetracking can be used.
 Game applications and passenger vehicles are two areas that are close to a broader commercial breakthrough.

 Eyetracking is used in the development of driver environments, but is also integrated in vehicles, to increase safety and allow for autonomous vehicles.